![]() |

 Available to postdocs!

-- We invite you to join MIT Strategic Games Society for board game nights on Friday and Sunday evenings!
+- We invite you to join MIT Strategic Games Society for game nights on Friday and Sunday evenings!

 - Come learn new games with MIT community members and Boston-Cambridge gaming enthusiasts.

-- We host a library of over 500 games—it’s likely you will find your favorite game, and maybe find a new favorite!
+- We host a library of over 300 games—it’s likely you will find your favorite game, and maybe find a new favorite!

 - Example games include: Wingspan, Ticket to Ride, Catan, Terraforming Mars, Dune: Imperium.